ktorio/ktor-documentation/topics/Engines.md

 To run a Ktor server application, you need to [create](create_server.topic) and configure a server first.
 Server configuration includes different settings:
 - an [engine](#supported-engines) for processing network requests;
-- a host and port values used to access a server;
+- host and port values used to access a server;
 - SSL settings;
 - ... and so on.